rolling-scopes-school/tasks/react/modules/graphiql.md

 - This route should be private.
 - Header should be visible.
 - Query editor / JSON viewer.
-The query editor should support prettifying.
-Any 3rd party / open-source solution is forbidden, you should implement it on your own.
+The query editor should support prettifying - any 3rd party / open-source solution is forbidden, you should implement it on your own.
 JSON viewer should be read-only, it will be used in the response section.
 - Variables editor section.
 - Headers editor section (If you are making a CORS request each added header should be supported on the backend, please, consider that).
 - Documentation section, should be visible only when the app receives a successful response with the schema definition from the API.